dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 1. [At The Pershing: But Not for Me](https://en.wikipedia.org/wiki/At_the_Pershing:_But_Not_for_Me) (of course).
 This 1958 recording is Jamal's big hit, and it's a great listen.
+Strangely enough, the two tracks I noted above also appear on this recording.
+Jamal has been playing those tunes for a long time ...

 2. [Live at the Montreal Jazz Festival 1985](https://en.wikipedia.org/wiki/Live_at_the_Montreal_Jazz_Festival_1985).